cdupont/CorentinDupont-WebPage/blog/posts/Programming/2015-10-15-Whitespace.md

 description: The role of spaces in programming languages
 ---

-In a programming languages, the role of spaces, or simple juxtaposition of elements can be quite revealing.
+In programming languages, the role of spaces, or simple juxtaposition of elements can be quite revealing.
 The simple juxtaposition of two elements from the language, without any visible operators in the middle is indeed the shortest grammar possible.

 In functional programming